xahmol/careers/README.md

 ## Introduction
 ([Back to contents](#contents))

 This game is a computer recreation of the classic boardgame of Careers.
-See for details about the originl boardgame at is description at [BoardGameGeeks](https://boardgamegeek.com/boardgame/1475/careers).
+See for details about the original boardgame at is description at [BoardGameGeeks](https://boardgamegeek.com/boardgame/1475/careers).

 When I was a kid we used to play this game frequently with our family.
 I made my original computer adaptation for the C128 in BASIC7.0 in 1992.
-This original version in Dutch is available here as well ([D64 image])
+This original version in Dutch is available here as well ([D64 image](https://github.com/xahmol/careers/raw/main/C128/BASIC/D64/Carriere%20C128.d64)) ([BASIC7.0 source](https://github.com/xahmol/careers/tree/main/C128/BASIC/Source)).

+The BASIC original has been made from the Dutch game board with rules we used to play with in our family.
+Exactly 30 years later, I have converted this to a new version in C with more advanced game board using a scrollable board.
+To translate this properly I have used the [US 1958 version of the gameboard](https://github.com/xahmol/careers/blob/main/careers_1958board.jpg?raw=true) and the [US 1979 rule book](https://github.com/xahmol/careers/raw/main/careers_us_1979_rules.pdf).
+As the rules and board did change over time, rules and gameboard in the computer adaptation might differ a bit from official version.
+However, the above linked rule book can be used as good starting point as to the rules implemented.

 ## Credits
 ([Back to contents](#contents))